shreeyuvan2020/ChestXRayCNN/ReadMe.txt

 This project is a submission for the Model Minds Hackathon.
 Made by shreeyuvan2020 (Shree Yuvan) and Samhith Pola

+All imports below can be installed through "pip install -r requirements.txt", this will install all required dependencies for this project.

 Imports:
 import torch
 import torch.nn as nn